List of Northern Ireland ministers, government departments and executive agencies

-A list of Northern Ireland government departments, their agencies and their ministers and related organisations.
+A list of Northern Ireland ministers, government departments, executive agencies and related organisations.

 The devolved government of Northern Ireland (the Northern Ireland Executive) is responsible for most public services in the region but some services are also provided by the United Kingdom Government and cross-border bodies under the North/South Ministerial Council.
-Public bodies take several forms with some reporting directly to their department (agencies) and others operating having more independence as they advise government (non-departmental public bodies).
+Public bodies take several forms with some reporting directly to their department (executive agencies) and others operating having more independence as they advise government (non-departmental public bodies).

 Below the regional tier of public bodies, public services are also provided by 11 local authorities, one educational authority and five health and social care trusts.
 Others are accountable directly to the Northern Ireland Assembly or to external organisations, like the European Union.